PUBLIC POLICY GUIDELINES

 - Issues that affect members’ ability to conduct their philanthropy effectively

 - Issues where members’ collective experience, knowledge and voice will inform public policy discussions and may foster constructive action

 - Issues that strengthen the nonprofit sector and complement and enhance philanthropic giving

-AGF will engage in public policy issues through a variety of means.
+Arizona Grantmakers will engage in public policy issues through a variety of means.
 These activities may include, but are not limited to: disseminating research and data, oral and written communications through mass media, public testimony, joining coalitions, letter writing, and private meetings with policymakers and other stakeholders.
-AGF will identify specific strategies and actions based on each situation and consistent with AGF’s resources to execute effectively.
-In its communications and interactions, AGF will offer a presence and tone that are constructive rather than critical, and will preserve the confidences of individual members as required.
-If AGF engages in any lobbying activities, it will act within the bounds set by the IRS.
+Arizona Grantmakers will identify specific strategies and actions based on each situation and consistent with Arizona Grantmakers’ resources to execute effectively.
+In its communications and interactions, Arizona Grantmakers will offer a presence and tone that are constructive rather than critical, and will preserve the confidences of individual members as required.
+If Arizona Grantmakers engages in any lobbying activities, it will act within the bounds set by the IRS.

-On federal issues, AGF will work to educate its members on issues relevant to the sector, and collaborate as needed with national organizations including the Forum of Regional Associations of Grantmakers, the Council on Foundations and Independent Sector.
-AGF will devote primary attention to state, regional and local issues.
+On federal issues, Arizona Grantmakers will work to educate its members on issues relevant to the sector, and collaborate as needed with national organizations including United Philanthropy Forum, the Council on Foundations and Independent Sector.
+Arizona Grantmakers will devote primary attention to issues with state, regional and local impact.

-AGF will follow a process that enables thoughtful and representative deliberation, decision-making and oversight regarding whether and how the organization will be involved in public policy.
-AGF’s process also will be responsive and expeditious to enable time-sensitive action when needed.
+Arizona Grantmakers will follow a process that enables thoughtful and representative deliberation, decision making and oversight regarding whether and how the organization will be involved in public policy.
+Arizona Grantmakers’ process also will be responsive and expeditious to enable time-sensitive action when needed.

-Upon a favorable vote of a majority of the Executive Committee (or the board if convened), the president and CEO will implement the recommendation and inform the board, Public Policy Committee and membership of positions, actions taken and issue status.
+After receiving guidance from the board, the president and CEO will implement the recommendation and inform the board, Public Policy Committee and membership of positions, actions taken and issue status.